TOAST-DOCS/API-Gateway/en/console-guide.md

 Allows you to modify the name of the request restriction policy, the default number of request restrictions per second, and the number of remaining tokens.
 The request restriction key type and request restriction key cannot be modified.

-1. From the list of request restriction, select the request restriction policy that you want to modify.
+1. From the list of request restriction policy, select the request restriction policy that you want to modify.
 2. Click **Modify Request Restriction Policy**.
 3. Modify the request restriction policy information and click the **Modify** button.